defenseunicorns/uds-docs/src/content/docs/tutorials/create-uds-package.md

 #### Integrate with Single Sign On

 At this stage, anyone can access the `podinfo` application.
 You may wish to protect your application by only allowing authenticated users to access it.
-As part of UDS Core, the Keycloak Identity and Acess Management Solution is included.
+As part of UDS Core, the Keycloak Identity and Access Management Solution is included.
 Add the configuration under the `spec.sso` field below to integrate the `podinfo` application with Keycloak.

 ```yaml
 apiVersion: uds.dev/v1alpha1